HISTORY OF VE-DAY

 Or did it?

 May 7, 1945, VE-Day

-However, the Soviets did not recognize this as the official surrender as their representative in Reims lacked the authority to sign the document.
+Seventy-eight years ago, however, the Soviets did not recognize this as the official surrender because their representative in Reims lacked the authority to sign the document.

-May 8, 1945
+May 8, 1945, VE-Day

-The ceremony was repeated in Berlin, Germany where the surrender was signed by Supreme German military commander Wilhelm Keitel and the Allied representatives.
-So the Allies celebrated V-E Day, or Victory in Europe officially at 11:01 PM on May 8.
-Except one.
+The ceremony was repeated in Berlin, Germany, where the surrender was signed by the Supreme German military commander Wilhelm Keitel and the Allied representatives.
+So the Allies celebrated VE-Day, or “Victory in Europe,” officially at 11:01 PM on May 8 (CET.)

 May 9, 1945, VE-Day

 Bill Petro, your friendly neighborhood historian